-Enough cash to cover customs fees ($45 per person) and rental/gratuity fees, snacks and beverages you may like (ice and cooler provided), credit card if you like to use it at the fuel dock and any restaurants and bars, your passport if we will be traveling to the BVI, and this is important..
+Enough cash to cover customs fees (approximately $70 per person) + rental/gratuity fees.
+Bring snacks and beverages you may enjoy. (ice and cooler provided) Bring your credit card, if you would like to use it at the fuel dock, and any restaurants or bars.
+On Sundays, and Holidays, bring a little extra cash for overtime fees.
+It is important to bring your passport if we will be traveling to the BVI.

-***Non- aerosol sunscreen!
+***Non- aerosol sunscreen only!
 And no tanning oils either.
-The aerosol sunscreens ruin the boats surfaces, and oils make things slick.
+The aerosol sunscreens ruin the boats surfaces, and oils make things slick.***

 How many people can your boat take?

 We can accommodate up to 15 guests.
 The 26 footer can take up to 6 passengers, and the 33 footer is certified to take up to 9 passengers.
 With two boats up to 15 guests.
 MUST CALL FOR PRICING AND DETAILS.

 What are the kinds of fish I will catch with Captain Cleve?
 When are the best times for fishing?

 How many pounds of fish go to the customer?
 Do you clean and filet the fish?

 Places to go for snorkeling, and what are the approximate travel times?

 Places to eat/drink, their specialties and what are the approximate travel times?